25prabhu10/notes/docs/Languages/CSS/CSS.md

    - The problem: there is more than one standard around it (more than 5)

    - The main **disadvantage**: you have to learn how to separate concerns (to write grouped CSS).
 But it's a tool job, not yours.
-So it's not the problem at all.
+So it's not the problem at all

 ## Performance